Holding Company Report of

 Insured Depository Institutions' Section 23A Transactions with Affiliates

 This report collects information on transactions between an insured depository institution and its affiliates that are subject to section 23A of the Federal Reserve Act.
-The FR Y-8 comprises a cover page, a declaration page, and a fourteen-item report form page.
+The FR Y-8 comprises a cover page and two pages collecting data on covered transactions and derivatives.

 Purpose: The information is used to enhance the Federal Reserve's ability to monitor bank exposures to affiliates and to ensure compliance with section 23A of the Federal Reserve Act.
 Section 23A of the Federal Reserve Act is one of the most important statutes on limiting exposures to individual institutions and protecting the federal safety net.